jgato/jgato/random_docs/RHACM and ZTP Backups.md

 ## Configure the restore on the passive cluster

 In the `passive` cluster we will create a `Restore`object.
-This restore will not include the activation data.
+This restore** will not include the activation data**.
 The restore will be done periodically (but it could be done continuously.

 ```yaml
 apiVersion: cluster.open-cluster-management.io/v1beta1